Nelson, New Zealand: Marae

 Whakatū Marae, in the suburb of Atawhai, is the marae (meeting ground) of Ngāti Kuia, Ngāti Kōata, Ngāti Rārua, Ngāti Tama ki Te Tau Ihu, Ngāti Toa Rangatira and Te Atiawa o Te Waka-a-Māui.
 It includes the Kākāti wharenui (meeting house).
 In October 2020, the Government committed $240,739 from the Provincial Growth Fund to restore the marae, creating an estimated 9 jobs.

 Museums

 Founders Heritage Park is an interactive park that shows the history of Nelson.
 The park is set up as a village filled with buildings set in a historical time, including well established gardens.
 Throughout the park, there are stories to be learned about the history of this town.
 It houses a number of groups with historical themes, including transport.

 The Nelson Provincial Museum houses a collection of locally significant artefacts.
-The Nelson Classic Car Museum houses a collection of collectable cars.
+The Nelson Classic Car Museum is home to a collection of more than 150 historical collectable cars, making it one of the largest automobile museums in the country.